top of page

 S/Sgt - 1 WO - 1

-I have ignored the officer ranks on purpose as this was 9 sticks, each with two disinvite specialised groups lead by separate officer/teams.
-However the enlisted ranks are a good indication of a random selection of men and what ratio of ranks you'd expect to see. (rounded down)
+I have ignored the officer ranks on purpose as the above applies to 9 sticks (roughly 140 men), each with two distinct specialized groups lead by separate officer/teams.
+However, the enlisted ranks are a good indication of a random selection of men and what ratio of ranks you'd expect to see (rounded down):

-others are 1 in every 141+ men T/4, S/Sgt & WO - Although keeping to that sort of scale isn't really practical.
-It gives us something to work with and too.
-This however doesn't take into the structure of regular rifle squads, the leadership variations in the Pathfinder units so compared to all others.
-As this doesn't count the officer that would have been leading this men, when usually it would have been squad leaders at the S/Sgt rank.
+Others are 1 in every 141+ men T/4, S/Sgt & WO - Although keeping to that sort of scale isn't really practical, it does give us something to work with and toward.
+This, however, doesn't take into account the structure of standard rifle squad or the leadership variations in the Pathfinder units as compared to all other units.
+Also, this doesn't count the officer that would have been leading these men.
+Usually, it would have been squad leaders at the S/Sgt rank.

 USA_T5C_WW2_Large.png